Todays Timeform Horse Racing Tips at Cheltenham

 Pace Forecast: Even

-Specific Pace Hint: Hold-up horses normally aren’t favoured at this trip here and the pace forecast suggests GINNY'S DESTINY (IRE) should still be better placed than LETSBECLEARABOUTIT (IRE) to take advantage.
+Specific Pace Hint: Hold-up horses are generally disadvantaged at this trip here so in view of the pace forecast FERNS LOCK is likely to be better placed than PREMIER MAGIC (IRE) as the race develops.

+Individual Price Hint: FERNS LOCK ought to be up there early on but despite how the race promises to develop has a good chance of trading much shorter than his Betfair SP.

+Specific Pace Hint: The prospects of RIVIERE D'ETEL (FR) rather than ALLEGORIE DE VASSY (FR) will almost certainly be decreased if the pace is as unrelenting as is forecast.

-Individual Price Hint: FACILE VEGA (IRE) can be expected to race prominently but despite the likely pace scenario has a record of getting turned over after trading much lower than Betfair SP.
+Individual Price Hint: ALLEGORIE DE VASSY (FR) can be expected to race towards the rear so given how things seem likely to pan out it's interesting to note she has a good record winning when trading much higher than Betfair SP.

 Pace Forecast: Very strong

-Specific Pace Hint: Horses ridden with restraint have a statistically better record at this trip here than those ridden prominently so with the pace expected to be unrelenting the scenario should suit MAJESTIC FORCE (IRE) and not JADE DE GRUGY (FR).
+Specific Pace Hint: It's generally difficult to get away from hold-up horses at this trip here even before factoring in the amount of pace likely on so NO ORDINARY JOE (IRE) ought to get a big helping hand at the expense of WATERFORD WHISPERS (IRE).

-Individual Price Hint: BIRDIE OR BUST (IRE) traded at least twice her starting Betfair SP when winning last time out.
+Individual Price Hint: TEDDY BLUE (GER) went under 50% of his starting Betfair SP when turned over last time out.

 We are committed in our support of safer gambling.
 Recommended bets are advised to over-18s and we strongly encourage readers to wager only what they can afford to lose.